A Survey on Decentralized Federated Learning: Background and Preliminaries

 \subsubsection{Machine Learning Models}

 FL is primarily used to jointly solve a machine learning task, which usually consists of collaboratively training a common model on several distributed private datasets.
 The choice of the specific ML model to train depends on the problem at hand and the dataset.
 The most popular family of models used within FL systems is Neural Networks (NNs) in all their flavors.
-Simpler models, such as Linear Regression (LinReg) or Logistic Regression (LogReg), and Decision Trees (DTs) or ensembles of those like the Gradient Boosting Decision Trees (GBDTs) are also successfully proposed in FL environments~\cite{DBLP:journals/corr/abs-1711-10677, Li_Wen_He_2020}, mostly due to their high efficiency and interpretability.
+Simpler models, such as Linear Regression (LinReg) or Logistic Regression~\cite{7958569} (LogReg), and Decision Trees~\cite{10632132} (DTs) or ensembles of those like the Gradient Boosting Decision Trees (GBDTs) are also successfully proposed in FL environments~\cite{DBLP:journals/corr/abs-1711-10677, Li_Wen_He_2020}, mostly due to their high efficiency and interpretability.

-Generally speaking, an FL system can consist of homogenous or heterogenous ML models.
+Generally speaking, an FL system can consist of homogeneous or heterogeneous ML models.
 In the former case, all clients have the same model, and aggregation of gradients comes into play at the server.
 In the latter scenario, there is no need for aggregation since each client has a different model.
-Therefore, at the server's end, aggregation methods are replaced by ensemble methods like majority voting.
+Therefore, at the server's end, aggregation methods are replaced by ensemble methods~\cite{yuFederatedLearningAlgorithm2023} like majority voting~\cite{10154565}, or knowledge distillation techniques~\cite{10682872}.